 Requesting Closed Captions for a Course

-As noted above, Udemy will be providing English, auto-generated captions for all English video lectures over the coming months.
+As noted above, Udemy will be providing English, auto-generated captions for all English video.
 If an English course you’re viewing doesn’t have any captions, and you would like English captions for the course, please contact Udemy Support to check on the status of the auto-generated captions.

 If you are viewing a course in a language other than English, however, and would like captions for the course, please submit your request to the instructor directly.